TITLE 35: ENVIRONMENTAL PROTECTION

 A) Detectable emissions, as indicated by visual inspection, or by an instrument reading greater than 500 ppmv above background, must be controlled as soon as practicable, but not later than 15 calendar days after the emission is detected, except as provided for in subsection (l)(3)(C).

-B) A first attempt at repair must be made no later than 5 calendar days after the emission is detected.
+B) A first attempt at repair must be made within 5 calendar days after the emission is detected.

-D) The remanufacturer or other person that stores or treats the hazardous secondary material must maintain a record of the defect repair in accordance with the requirements specified in Section 721.935.
+D) The remanufacturer or other person that stores or treats the hazardous secondary material must maintain a record of the defect repair in compliance with the requirements specified in Section 721.935.

 m) Closed-vent systems and control devices used to comply with provisions of this Subpart AA must be operated at all times when emissions may be vented to them.